-Tony Ferguson Injured, Khabib Nurmagomedov Vs Max Holloway New UFC 223 Main Event
+Tony Ferguson Injured, Khabib Nurmagomedov Vs. Max Holloway New ‘UFC 223’ Main Event

 — Dana White (@danawhite) April 1, 2018

 It is unclear how long Tony Ferguson will be out of competition at this point.
-He has the longest active winning streak in the division but he was coming into the Khabib fight as an underdog.
+He has the longest active winning streak in the division, but he was coming into the Khabib fight as an underdog.